ansysresearch/cpp_evalTfLite/README.md

 Linux: ./build/TestingTfLiteCpuDeployment
 Windows: Cmake will only create the VS Project files: You will need to compile and link all binaries using VS.

-Note on compile time and run time dependencies: All runtime dependencies are generated in top level build folder.
+Note on compile time and run time dependencies: All runtime dependencies are generated in top level build folder:

-Tesorflow static Lib compile time dependencies: tensorflow_src tensorflow_src\tensorflow\lite\schema build\pthreadpool-source\include
+Tesorflow static Lib compile time dependencies:

+tensorflow_src
+tensorflow_src\tensorflow\lite\schema
+build\pthreadpool-source\include